teamapp-ai/teamapp-ai.github.io/index.md

 stratapp_features:
 - feature_title: culture elevation
   feature_text: |-
-    * transparency on performance builds trust
+    * build high performing teams with transparency and clarity
-    * encourage teamwork with the unique team-shared UX
+    * encourage teamwork with the unique team-shared user experience
-    * improve customer and employee experience
+    * improve and sustain customer and employee experience
   icon: "/uploads/icon-handshake.svg"
 - feature_title: next gen ready
   feature_text: |-
     * by 2025 more than 75% of employees are y-gen / millennials
-    * y-gen thrive on transparency and are happy to be accountable, if we make the expectations on them clear
+    * y-gen thrive on digital collaboration and transparency, and are happy to be accountable if we make the expectations on them clear
   icon: "/uploads/icon-thumbsup.svg"
 - feature_title: employee productivity
   feature_text: |-
-    * 15-30% increase in productivity
+    * increase productivity by 15-30% whilst reducing stress
-    * create healthy competition across teams
+    * create healthy competition across individuals and teams
     * prevent lazy team members from demotivating high performers
   icon: "/uploads/icon-chart-person.svg"
 - feature_title: business performance
   feature_text: |-
-    * measure what matters, objectively with real time data
+    * measure what matters, objectively, with real time insights and data
     * manage by exception, saving everyone time
-    * make the business easier to sell and/or manage
+    * make the business easier to operate / sell at a higher price
   icon: "/uploads/icon-cog-belt.svg"
 slug: ''